japgolly/scalacss/doc/features/prefixes.md

 ```

-ScalaCSS uses data from [caniuse.com](http://caniuse.com/) to automatically
+ScalaCSS uses (offline) data from [caniuse.com](http://caniuse.com/) to
-add necessary prefixes for you.
+automatically add necessary prefixes for you.

 It's taken care of under-the-hood.